makrai/notes/cummins-18-speech-health.md

 ## 4.1.
 Baseline systems

-* reason for focusing this review on the ComParE and AVEC challenges is the presence of a transparent baseline system and associated scoring metrics
+* reason for focusing this review on the ComParE and AVEC challenges
+  * transparent baseline system and associated scoring metrics
   * This property enables the use of straightforward comparisons to assess improvements, if any, offered through new approaches
   * hE no strict rule as to what constitutes a ‘good’ system performance